Winter Activity Series – Winter Hiking

 Mackenzie Ravine in Edmonton

-Most of our outings take place in the Edmonton river valley, but we occasionally visit neighbouring communities or travel even further to the mountain parks.
-Each month we have regular outdoor activities such as hiking, camping, biking, inline skating and canoeing, as well as cross country skiing and snowshoeing.
+Most of our outings take place in the Edmonton River Valley, but we occasionally visit neighbouring communities or travel even further to the mountain parks.
+We have regular monthly outdoor activities like hiking, camping, biking, inline skating, canoeing, cross-country skiing, and snowshoeing.

-(2) Use a face mask or scarf and cover as much of your face as possible.
-Bring a spare one as they can accumulate ice.
-Synthetics work well like a buff, or balaclava style.
+(2) Wear a face mask or scarf to cover as much of your face as possible.
+Bring a spare one, as they can accumulate ice.
+Synthetics work well, such as a buff or balaclava.

-(4) Winter hiking can be fun even on really cold days.
-Try heading into forested trails as they are often less windy than the trails on top of the river valley.
+(4) Winter hiking can be fun, even on cold days.
+Try heading into forested trails, as they are often less windy than the trails on top of the river valley.
 This will help reduce the windchill factor.

 A frozen North Saskatchewan river